The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Are loyalty programs worth it?

 It’s important to be conscious of your spending habits when you join a loyalty program.
 If you’re a frequent flyer who tends to travel with the same airline every time, or if you always stay at the same hotel, it would be smart to take advantage of these programs.
-Chris Elliott has a nice list of who should — and who should not — collect miles and points.
+Christopher Elliott has a nice list of who should — and who should not — collect miles and points.

 The potential trap is that when people are a member of a loyalty program, they often spend more than if they weren’t trying to earn points.
 Many of us are excited by the thrill of collecting points, so we end up spending more than we normally would just to get the upgrade.